 Good vision is a prerequisite for doing any sport well.
-Sport eyeglasses that enhance already perfect vision are now available to not only boost athletic performance, but also to protect the eye, to improve visual contrast and visibility, and to provide light control.
+Sport glasses that enhance already perfect vision are now available to not only boost athletic performance, but also to protect the eye, to improve visual contrast and visibility, and to provide light control.

-As children, we learn to perfect our hand-eye coordination as we participate in sports such as baseball, football, basketball and racquet sports.
+As children, we learn to perfect our hand-eye coordination as we participate in sports such as baseball, football, basketball and Racket sports.
 If vision is only slightly impaired, or blurred, it can markedly reduce our ability to see and react to objects.
 Superior vision is absolutely necessary to perform at a peak level, according to industry research.